lsmith090/CIPP/docs/api/core-utilities.md

 };
 ```

-This comprehensive utility documentation provides developers with all the tools needed for consistent data processing, formatting, and manipulation throughout the CIPP application.
+This utility documentation provides developers with the tools needed for data processing, formatting, and manipulation throughout the CIPP application.